 The close proximity to both Epcot and Disney’s Hollywood Studios (we consider both walking distance, but most guests opt to take a boat to Disney’s Hollywood Studios instead of the 15 minute walking path–even if the path is usually faster) is another huge benefit.
 Boat service is also available to both parks, and it’s a certifiable fact that boat transportation at Walt Disney World is awesome.

-There are other amenities, including a health club, volleyball court, arcade, marina, business center, babysitting, tennis courts, and other recreational facilities, but none of these measure up to Storm-Along Bay.
-It is the ultimate trump card that makes Disney’s Yacht Club and Beach Club Resorts stand out from the other Deluxes.
+Disney’s Yacht Club Resort offers other amenities, including a health club, volleyball court, arcade, marina, business center, babysitting, tennis courts, and other recreational facilities, but none of these measure up to Stormalong Bay.
+This pool complex is the ultimate trump card that makes Disney’s Yacht Club and Beach Club Resorts stand out from the other Deluxes.

-Overall, Disney’s Yacht Club Resort is one of the best options, in our opinion, for a Deluxe Resort stay at Walt Disney World.
-However, we are a bit torn on it.
-Those considering Yacht Club are probably also considering Beach Club (and maybe Disney’s BoardWalk Inn), and in that regard, we have a difficult time choosing which one we prefer.
-On the one hand, the overall ambiance and laid back feel of Beach Club screams “vacation” in a way that Yacht Club just doesn’t, and this ambiance really appeals to us.
+Joking aside, Yacht Club’s theme is a bit more taste-specific and adult.
+Those considering Yacht Club are probably also considering Beach Club.
+For us, the overall ambiance and laid back vibe of Beach Club screams “vacation” in a way that Yacht Club just doesn’t, and this ambiance appeals to us.
 Still, both resorts are great options–two of our favorites at Walt Disney World–and whether you should choose Beach Club or Yacht Club if considering the two should really only be a question of whether you prefer the elegant nautical look or the relaxed beach look.

 Check out our Walt Disney World Hotel Reviews page, which offers quick-hit capsule reviews of the strengths and weaknesses of every Walt Disney World hotel, plus links to our reviews and photo pages for every hotel we have reviewed.
 Looking for comprehensive Walt Disney World vacation tips?
 Make sure to read our Walt Disney World Trip Planning Guide.